nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-10-claims-iteration.md

 #### Job roles - CCS Agents

 - hidden functionality to process the claims
+- squished view still, did to limit tech work.
+But if they have time, they will make it two thirds width.

 ## How we tested our ideas and what we found